 This is exciting.
 We’re fusing two separate complex networks in the city: the metro network and the road network, while accounting for real-time information such as train departures and car availability.

-There is a lot to improve.
-These are the crazy wild early days of this new type of multimodal routing.
-We plan to improve our calculations of prices, travel times, transfer costs and include features such as better pickup points for cabs around train stations.
+We continue to work on improving our calculations of prices, travel times, transfer costs and include features such as better pickup points for cabs around train stations.